-4th-grade Uvalde survivor: ‘I don’t want it to happen again’
+4th grade Uvalde survivor: ‘I don’t want it to happen again’

 “My son Zaire has a hole in the right side of his neck, two on his back, and another on his left leg,” she said, then paused to compose herself.
 “As I clean his wounds, I can feel pieces of that bullet in his back.
 Shrapnel will be left inside of his body for the rest of his life.
 Now I want you to picture that exact scenario for one of your children.”

 The parents of Lexi Rubio, who died in her classroom in Uvalde, also testified.
-Felix and Kimberly Rubio recounted finding out about their daughter’s death hours after leaving Lexi’s school awards ceremony on the morning of May 24.
+Felix and Kimberly Rubio recounted finding out about their daughter’s death hours after leaving Lexi’s school awards ceremony on the morning of the shooting.

-Kimberly Rubio, a reporter, said she began writing about a new business in town when the office started hearing about a shooting near the elementary school.
-She said it wasn’t long before she received word from her son’s teacher that they were safe.
-But Lexi wasn’t there at the local civic center as children were reunited with their parents.

-The couple drove to the local hospital to provide her description, but she wasn’t there either.
-The mother of five said there came a point when “some part of me must have realized that she was gone.”

-To get to the elementary school, she ran barefoot for a mile with her sandals in her hand and with her husband by her side.
+To get to the elementary school, Kimberly Rubio said she ran barefoot for a mile with her sandals in her hand and with her husband by her side.
 A firefighter eventually gave them a ride back to the civic center.

 “Soon after we received the news that our daughter was among the 19 students and two teachers that died as a result of gun violence,” she said, fighting through tears.